1 The beginning of the gospel of Messiah Yeshua, the Son of Elohim,

 36 And when they had sent away the multitude, they took Him even as He was in the ship.
 And there were also with Him other little ships.

-37 And there arose a great storm of wind, and the waves beat into the ship, so that it was now full.
+37 Then there arose a great storm of wind, and the waves beat into the ship, so that it was now full.

 38 And He was in the hinder part of the ship, asleep on a pillow, and they awoke Him saying: Master, don't You care that we may perish?

-39 And He arose, and rebuked the wind, and said unto the sea: Peace, be still!
+39 So He arose, and rebuked the wind, and said unto the sea: Peace, be still!
 And the wind ceased, and there was a great calm.

-40 And He said unto them: Why are you so fearful?
+40 Then He said unto them: Why are you so fearful?
 How is it that you have no faith?

-41 And they feared exceedingly, and said one to another: What manner of man is this, that even the wind and the sea obey Him?
+41 They feared exceedingly, and said one to another: What manner of Man is this, that even the wind and the sea obey Him?

 Back To Top

-1 And they came over unto the other side of the sea, into the country of the Gadarenes.
+1 Then they came over unto the other side of the sea, into the country of the Gadarenes.

 2 And when He had come out of the ship, immediately there met Him out of the tombs a man with an unclean spirit,